mudvayne-AT/Tel2Git/README.md

 * **Public:** `https://t.me/username/123`
 * **Private:** `https://t.me/c/1234567/123`

-**Tip:** If you want to download from a private chat, bot, or your "Saved Messages," simply forward the message to a private channel/group you created and use that message link!
+**Tip:** If you want to download from a private chat, bot, or your Saved Messages, simply forward the message to a private channel/group you created and use that message link!

 ### 2. Run the Workflow
 1. Go to the **Actions** tab in your GitHub repo.